danpadmore/WindowsRedditWallpaperUpdater/README.md

 This application runs in the background as an icon in your system tray.

-You can skip the current wallpaper by right-clicking the icon selecting Next Wallpaper.
+You can skip the current wallpaper by right-clicking the icon and selecting Next Wallpaper.

 ### Choose your favourite subreddit